 - Change or improve your image: Poor PR can absolutely topple a company, which is why preparing for crisis PR is so important.

 - Understanding your market: Your PR company will be able to analyse exactly who your target market is and where your brand needs to be shared.

-- Community engagement: You often have to start local before going global and a PR strategy will ensure you have a great connection with local groups and communities.
+- Community engagement: You often have to start locally before going global, and a PR strategy will ensure you have a direct connection with local groups and communities.
 Elements such as community upliftment are great for brand positioning.

 Why Is Marketing Communication Important?

-While there might be some form of organic business growth through word-of-mouth, you’re eventually going to stagnate or disappear without implementing effective marketing tools.
-There’s a wealth of competition out there, and you can be sure that your competitors are using marketing communication to reach the same audience you’re looking to secure – so get in the game!
+While there might be some form of organic business growth through word-of-mouth, you’re eventually going to stagnate or disappear without using effective digital marketing communication tools.
+There’s a wealth of competition out there, and you can be sure that your competitors are using integrated marketing communications to reach the same audience you’re looking to secure – so get in the game!

 Remember, when crafting a marketing message, you need to:

 - Explain how the product benefits the customer directly.

 - Use techniques to convince them why they need to buy your product specifically.